The Teardrop Explodes

 The Teardrop Explodes were an English post-punk/neo-psychedelic band formed in Liverpool in 1978.
 Best known for their Top Ten UK single "Reward", the group originated as a key band in the emerging Liverpool post-punk scene of the late 1970s.
-The group also launched the career of group frontman Julian Cope as well as that of keyboard player and co-manager David Balfe (later a record producer, A&R man and founder of Food Records).
-Other members included early Smiths producer Troy Tate.

-Along with other contemporary Liverpudlian groups, The Teardrop Explodes played a role in returning psychedelic elements to mainstream British rock and pop, initially favouring a modernised version of lightly psychedelic late 1960s-influenced beat-group sound (sometimes described as "bubblegum trance") and later exploring more experimental areas.
-In addition to their musical reputation, the band (and Cope in particular) had a reputation for eccentric pronouncements and behaviour, sometimes verging on the self-destructive, resulting in the band's breakup in 1982.
+Along with other contemporary Liverpudlian groups, The Teardrop Explodes played a role in returning psychedelic elements to mainstream British rock and pop.
+They initially played a modernised version of lightly psychedelic, late 1960s-influenced beat-group guitar-pop sound, sometimes described as "bubblegum trance", which was typified by their debut album Kilimanjaro.
+Gradually assuming a more electronic direction, the group diversified into more experimental areas with their second album Wilder and would extend this into their posthumous third album, Everybody Wants to Shag...
+The Teardrop Explodes.

+In addition to their musical reputation, The Teardrop Explodes (and frontman/main songwriter Julian Cope in particular) had a reputation for eccentric pronouncements and behaviour, sometimes verging on the self-destructive, resulting in the band's breakup in 1982.
+Cope went on to a solo career, while keyboard player and co-manager David Balfe continued as a record producer, became an A&R man and eventually founded Food Records.
+Other members included sometime Smiths producer Troy Tate, Paul Simpson (later of The Wild Swans) and drummer Gary Dwyer.